-Second schedule to the Copyright Rules, 1958 - Fee payable under the Copyright Act, 1957 per work For a licence to perform an Indian work in public or to communicate the work to the public by Broadcast (Section 31) For an application for a licence to produce and publish a translation of a Literary or Dramatic work in any Language) (Section 32 & 32-A Rs.
+For licence to republish a Cinematograph Film (Section 31) For a licence to republish a sound recording (Section 31) Rs.
+400/- per work For a licence to perform an Indian work in public or to communicate the work to the public by Broadcast (Section 31) Rs.
+200/- per work For an application for a licence to produce and publish a translation of a Literary or Dramatic work in any Language) (Section 32 & 32-A Rs.
 200/- per work For an application for registration of copyright in a: Literary, Dramatic, Musical or Artistic work Rs.
 50/- per work Provided that in respect of a Literary or Artistic work which is used or is capable of being used in relation to any goods (Section 45) Rs.
 400/- per work For an application for change in particulars of copyright entered in the Register of Copyrights in respect of a:- Literary, Dramatic, Musical or Artistic work Rs.
 50/- per work Provided that in respect of a literary or Artistic work which is used or is capable of being used in relation to any goods (Section 45) Rs.
-200/- per work For an application for registration of Copyright in a Cinematograph Film (Section 45) For an application for registration of change in particulars of copyright entered in the Register of Copyrights in respect of Cinematograph film (Section 45) Rs.
-400/- per work For an application for registration of copyright in a Sound Recording (Section 45) Rs.
-400/- per work For an application for registration of changes in particulars of copyright Rs.
-200/- entered in the Register of Copyrights in respect of Sound Recording (Section 45) per work For taking extracts from the indexes (Section 47) Rs.
-20/- per work For taking extracts from the Register of Copyrights (Section 47).
-Rs.
-20/- per work For a certified copy of an extract from the Register of Copyrights of the indexes (Section 47) Rs.
-20/- per work For a certified copy of any other public document in the custody of the Register of Copyright or the Copyright Board Rs.
-20/- per work For an application for prevention of importation of infringing copies (Section 53) per place of entry Rs.
-400/- per work
+200/- per work For an application for registration of Copyright in a Cinematograph Film (Section 45) Rs.
+600/- per work For an application for registration of change in particulars of copyright entered in the Register of Copyrights in respect of Cinematograph film (Section 45) For an application for registration of copyright in a Sound Recording (Section 45) Rs.
+400/- per work For an application for registration of changes in particulars of copyright entered in the Register of Copyrights in respect of Sound Recording (Section

+45) For taking extracts from the indexes (Section 47) 20/- ork For taking extracts from the Register of Copyrights (Section 47).
+20/- vork For a certified copy of an extract from the Register of Copyrights of the Rs.
+20/- indexes (Section 47) per work For a certified copy of any other public document in the custody of the Rs.
+20/- Register of Copyright or the Copyright Board per work For an application for prevention of importation of infringing copies (Section Rs.
+400/- 53) per place of entry ork